WillisMedwell/Utily/README.md

 I think its fair to recognise the use of other people's libraries and code; I strive to do my best to recognise other people's contribution and work.

 If you use this library in a public repo, I would appreciate a link to my repo to let others know!
 ```md
 This project makes use of the [Utily](https://github.com/WillisMedwell/Utily) library *created by Willis Medwell.*
 ```

+And let me know what you create, I'm always keen to see other people's amazing work!

 ---